TaurusOlson/RepData2/storm_data_report.md

 For example we find values like `'THUNDERSTORM'`, `'THUNDERSTORMS'` or `'TSTM WIND'`, `'THUNDERSTORM WIND'`, `'THUNDERSTORM WIND 59'` and `'THUNDERSTORM WIND 59 MPH.'` (and even `'THUNDERSTORM WINS'`).

-For the sake of simplicity, in this analysis, we make the assumption that singular and plural terms identical.
+In this analysis, we make a few assumptions:

+* singular and plural terms are identical

+* uppercase and lowercase are identical

+* some words are shortened

 ```r